jp9516/etterby/_posts/2025-09-21-from-heuristics-to-ml.md

 title: "From heuristics to ML"
 ---

-Shadow evaluation, thresholds, and change management that sticks.

-When marketplaces asked for machine learning to replace the heuristics their operations teams had curated for years, Etterby Analytics pushed for quiet launches first.
-The team rebuilt the checks as Python services, ran them alongside the legacy rules, and compared every alert.
-That shadow period exposed blind spots without taking unnecessary risks.

-Only once precision and recall cleared the thresholds agreed with finance and compliance did the consultancy recommend a full go live.
-Documentation, retraining cadences, and rollback paths were written before the switch.
-Those controls are the reason the fraud programmes led at Xcelirate and The Stars Group hit targets without disrupting good customers.
+### Context
+Marketplaces and regulated gaming operators asked Etterby Analytics to modernise rule based fraud controls without risking good customers.
+Years of heuristics built by operations teams could not scale with attack volumes.
+The consultancy rebuilt the controls as Python services and ran them alongside the legacy approach to understand gaps.

+### Practice
+- Shadow test the machine learning service until precision and recall meet the thresholds agreed with finance, compliance, and trust & safety leaders.
+- Document retraining cadences, rollback paths, and audit trails so regulators and stakeholders can see how decisions are made.
+- Involve frontline reviewers in feature design and override policies, mirroring the collaboration established at The Stars Group and Grosvenor Casinos.

+### Takeaways
+- Quiet launches expose blind spots early and build confidence before deprecating heuristics.
+- Governance, change management, and training are the differentiators that kept fraud programmes for the global dating marketplace and online gambling brands on target.
-Technology is the easy part.
-The harder work is showing frontline teams how their expertise shaped the model and giving them avenues to override with reason.
-Working sessions, release notes, and a cadence for feedback help the change land.
-The same playbook translated to deploying experimentation platforms and pricing models across distributed Vita Mojo teams.
+- The same playbook supports experimentation platforms and pricing models across distributed Vita Mojo teams.